-BRADFORD Council is running drop-in events Local Plan documents.
+BRADFORD Council is running drop-in events across the district as part Action Plan will be at of a consultation over its Shipley Kirkgate Centre, Local Plan documents.

 January 6 for the Waste Management Develop-ment Plan Document (DPD) at Keighley Town Hall, Ground Floor Room, 3pm-6pm.